OpenNebula/addon-lxcone/Guide.md

 ```
 # apt-get install opennebula-node nfs-common bridge-utils lxc xmlstarlet x11vnc libpam-runtime bc at
 ```

-#### Warning
-> We installed the host over Debian 8 (jessie).
-Packages for Jessie aren't in the Opennebula repositories, but you can manually install them using any package manager (dpkg, GDebi) and watching the dependencies.

 Download **VNCterm** binary package from the **GitHub** repository and install it using **dpkg** or other package manager.